sourcegraph/handbook/content/strategy-goals/strategy/code-graph/batch-changes/index.md

 ### Execution

 1. Move [server side Batch Changes](https://docs.sourcegraph.com/batch_changes/explanations/server_side) (SSBC) currently an [experimental](https://docs.sourcegraph.com/batch_changes/explanations/server_side) feature, to beta.
-We know we can move to beta when:
+We can move to beta after we:

-- Iterate on , , and onboard three early customers into a POC.
-We are aiming to move to Beta in Q2.
+   - Onboard three early customers, and get positive feedback
-- Train sales CE, CS and sales to sell and support SSBC
+   - Train sales CE, CS and sales to sell and support SSBC.

-1.
+   - Make sure that the upgrade process for SSBC is scalable (upgrading Sourcegraph + SSBC takes no more than twice the time required to upgrade Sourcegraph).
+1. Bitbucket Cloud is frequently requested by customers, and it's likely that we will see more and more requests as Bitbucket server approaches [EOL](https://www.atlassian.com/migration/assess/journey-to-cloud).
+We plan to add support for Bitbucket Cloud this quarter [#TODO]()
+1. We recently onboarded a few monorepo customers that highlighted the limitations of our (experimental) monorepo support in Batch Changes.
+We plan to address those limitations and move monorepo support to GA (RFC | issue).
+1. Batch Changes's minimalist permission model is limiting adoption in the traditional enterprise segment.
+In particular, customers report they want to control who can run batch changes at all.
+We plan to make a first iteration of this problem.
+1. Every customer is different and uses a broad set of tooling.
+We plan to design outgoing webhooks that allow customers to easily integrate Batch Changes into their workflow.
+We aim to experiment with a customer on this.

 ### Discovery

-### Other priorities

-1. Tackle the top configuration issues encountered by customers:
-   1. Nudge users to setup webhooks ([#24310](https://github.com/sourcegraph/sourcegraph/issues/24310)).
-   1. Simplify credential management.
-We plan to remove using the codehost token for Batch Changes ([#25394](https://github.com/sourcegraph/sourcegraph/issues/25394)) that we deprecated in 3.29, and change the docs and in-product wording to clarify credential usage.
-1. Iterate on [bulk actions](https://github.com/orgs/sourcegraph/projects/119?card_filter_query=label%3Abulk-action), to move it from a minimal experience to something that customers love.
-We lack bandwidth to make radical improvements, but we plan to ship small increments, as well as start tracking bulk action metrics ([#23882](https://github.com/sourcegraph/sourcegraph/issues/23882)).
-1. (Rolled over from Q3) We are planning to allow users to [Mount file on batch change steps containers](https://github.com/sourcegraph/sourcegraph/issues/14851) after many customer requests.
-1. Handle permission errors more gracefully (likely with [#24999](https://github.com/sourcegraph/sourcegraph/issues/24999s) and maybe with [#24307](https://github.com/sourcegraph/sourcegraph/issues/24307)).
-As we onboard larger customers, including on SSBC, permission errors are increasingly frequent, causing large batch changes to fail after hours of execution.
+This year, we have a lot of goals that have multiple dependencies on other teams that require an explicit plan.
+In particular:

+1. Server-side batch changes is not available yet on managed instances, because we have no way to bill for variable compute costs.
+By the end of the quarter, we want to have a plan and timeline to address that.
+1. Cloud is coming up, and it does not support Batch Changes.
+By the end of this quarter, we want to have a plan for Batch Changes on Cloud, including solving for pricing and billing issues.
+1. Lastly, we want to start experimenting and planning for integrating Batch Changes with another feature (eg. create a batch change from a search result, a Code Insight, or a Code Monitor), to set the stage for a full-fledged workflow next quarter.

 ## What we are not working on

 - **Windows support** (#24849): Reliably supporting creating batch changes locally in a windows environment is a very large amount of work, that is incompatible with our plan of delivering Server-side Batch Changes as fast as possible.
 Windows support has blocked one [prospect](https://github.com/sourcegraph/customers/issues/3) and slowed down adoption at a [customer](https://github.com/sourcegraph/customers/issues/2), and will likely be important in the Banking and Gaming industry.
 We plan to address these customers with Server-side Batch Changes.
 Server-side Batch Changes will bypass the need to run the CLI locally, and instead allow customers to compute the batch changes on the Sourcegraph instance.

-- **Adding a permission model**: Batch Changes currently only supports the site-admin and user roles.
-While finer-grained permissions will likely be needed to reach broad adoption in large companies, we are prioritizing building a product that supports [Enterprise scale](#enterprise-scale) before adding to the permission model.
-When Server-side Batch Changes is in beta and the user experience at a very large-scale allows for broad adoption, we can reconsider adding more complex permissions and control over who uses Batch Changes.

-- **Bitbucket Cloud**: Batch Changes currently supports Bitbucket Server, but not Bitbucket Cloud.
-We plan to add Bitbucket Cloud ([#24199](https://github.com/sourcegraph/sourcegraph/issues/24199)) in the future as it would increase our addressable market and is requested by some customers and prospects.
-We are not prioritizing it this quarter, because we focus on making Batch Changes great at [Enterprise scale](#enterprise-scale) before increasing our addressable market.

 - **Education material about code change tools:** Helping our customers find and select a code change tool that suits their needs is a very common ask, and something we think could drive adoption.
 We don’t have bandwidth for this this quarter though.

-- **Integrating with other features**: In the future, we want Batch Changes to fit in an integrated Sourcegraph experience.
-A code insights could include a batch change to track and fix a bad code pattern.
-Code monitoring could be used to trigger batch changes.
-The code graph could be used to change code across repositories.
-SSBC tends to be a prerequisite for this type of experiences, as they require triggering and executing a batch change.
-We intend to focus more on building that unified experience once SSBC is in Beta and has a small user base.

 In general, we tend to focus on features that we can build for multiple codehosts in a relatively homogenous manner, and avoid codehost-specific features.